Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 As we don't want to download the raw collection of satellite data, we need to reduce that data somehow.
 That means, we want to get rid of one dimension.
 Let's say we calculate a `mean` over all timesteps, and then drop the temporal dimension (as it's empty then anyway).
 This can be done via `reduce_dimension()`.
 The function requires a reducer, in our case a `mean` process, and the dimension over which to reduce, given as a string (`"t"`).

-:::tip Callbacks
+:::tip Child Processes
-Here, we need to define a **callback**: A function that is called by (or passed to) another function, and then works on a subset of the datacube.
+Here, we need to define a child process: A function that is called by (or passed to) another function, and then works on a subset of the datacube (somewhat similar to the concept of callbacks in Javascript).
 In this case: We want `reduce_dimension` to use the `mean` function to average all timesteps of each pixel.
-Not any function can be used as a callback, it must be defined by openEO, of course.
+Not any function can be used like this, it must be defined by openEO, of course.

-All clients have more or less different specifics when defining a callback.
-As you can observe directly below, one way to define a callback is to pass the callback function directly inside the "parent"-function.
+All clients have more or less different specifics when defining a child process.
+As you can observe directly below, one way to define one is to define the function directly inside the parent process.

-For a more clean way to define a callback, see the chapter below.
+For a more clean way to define a child process, see the chapter below.
 :::

 <CodeSwitcher>